-- 61. Within 365 days of the Effective Date, the Office of Emergency Management and Communications ("OEMC") will provide training to its police communication supervisors, call-takers, and dispatchers (collectively, "tele-communicators") that is adequate in quality, quantity, type, and scope, and that addresses procedures consistent with CPD policy for responding to calls requiring language access services. - 62.
+- 66. Within 365 days of the Effective Date, OEMC will provide training to its police communication supervisors, call-takers, and dispatchers (collectively, "tele-communicators") that is adequate in quality, quantity, type, and scope, and that addresses procedures consistent with CPD policy for responding to calls requiring language access services. - 67.
 Within 180 days of the Effective Date, and as necessary thereafter, CPD will translate its language access policy into any non-English language spoken by a limited or non-English proficient population that constitutes 5% or 10,000 individuals, whichever is less, in Chicago, as outlined in Section 2-40-020 of the Chicago Municipal Code.
-CPD will publish translated versions of its language access policy on its website. - 63.
-Before January 1, 2020, CPD will review and, to the extent necessary, revise its policies and practices for ensuring that individuals with physical, mental, or developmental disabilities have meaningful access to CPD programs, services, and activities.
-These policies will include, but not be limited to, specific procedures and responsibilities applicable to circumstances in which CPD officers encounter persons with intellectual or developmental disabilities, autism, dementia, blindness, deafness, hearing loss, and mobility disabilities. - 64.
-Within 180 days of the Effective Date, CPD will develop a policy for transporting arrested or detained individuals that requires CPD officers to notify OEMC of the start and end of a transport and whether the individual is a juvenile or adult.
+CPD will publish translated versions of its language access policy on its website. - 68.
+Before January 1, 2020, CPD will review and, to the extent necessary, revise its policies and practices for ensuring effective communication and meaningful access to CPD programs, services, and activities for individuals with physical, mental, or developmental disabilities.
+These policies will identify specific procedures and responsibilities applicable to circumstances in which CPD officers encounter persons with intellectual or developmental disabilities, autism, dementia, blindness, deafness, hearing loss, and mobility disabilities, including, but not limited to: - a. properly defining terms related to individuals with disabilities and the disability community; - b. providing reasonable accommodations, to the extent safe and feasible, in order to facilitate CPD officer encounters with individuals with a disability; - the arrest and transport of individuals with disabilities or who require the assistance of ambulatory devices; and